What Bible Translation Do Presbyterians Use? Get the Facts

 What Study Bibles do Presbyterians prefer?
 What do Presbyterians believe about Sola Scriptura and the doctrine of inerrancy?
 Keep reading to learn more.

-Also see Presbyterian vs Pentecostal: What’s the Difference? to learn more.
+Also, see Presbyterian vs. Pentecostal: What’s the Difference? to learn more.

 Presbyterianism Holy Bible

-What are the Best Study Bibles for Presbyterians?
+What Are the Best Study Bibles for Presbyterians?

 • The Reformation Study Bible: Contributors include R.C.
 Sproul, Sinclair Ferguson, Wayne Grudem, Knox Chamberlin, Buck Parsons, Stephen Nichols, Steven Lawson, Michael Horton, Robert Yarbrough, Derek Thomas, and T. Desmond Alexander.

-• The Spirit of the Reformation Study Bible: Contributors include Richard Pratt, Bruce Waltke, John Frame, and Roger Nicole, J.I.
+• The Spirit of the Reformation Study Bible: Contributors include Richard Pratt, Bruce Waltke, John Frame, Roger Nicole, J.I.
 Packer, James Montgomery Boice, Sinclair Ferguson, and Wayne Grudem.

-R.C.
-Sproul (1939-2017), the general editor of The Reformation Study Bible, is both Reformed and theologically conservative.
-Over the years, this Study Bible has changed names (originally it was named the New Geneva Study Bible) and utilized two different translations (switched from The New King James to The English Standard Version in 2005).
+Over the years, this Study Bible has changed names (originally, publishers called it the New Geneva Study Bible) and utilized two different translations (switched from The New King James to the English Standard Version in 2005).

-In general, the study notes offer a variety of perspectives in places where there is variance within the Reformed tradition and specificity where there is agreement.
+The study notes offer a variety of perspectives in places where there is variance within the Reformed tradition and specificity where there is agreement.

-Do Presbyterians prefer the ESV translation?
+Do Presbyterians Prefer the ESV Translation?

 In recent years, there has been a movement within conservative evangelicalism, and especially within the Reformed tradition, to move to use the English Standard Version.

 Because of this, the more theologically conservative Presbyterian denominations, such as the Presbyterian Church in America, favor this translation, while the mainline denomination, the Presbyterian Church (USA), does not.
-(Also see Presbyterian Church USA vs Presbyterian Church in America: What’s the Difference?)
+(Also see Presbyterian Church USA vs. Presbyterian Church in America: What’s the Difference?)

 For the most part, the PCUSA uses the New Revised Standard Version in their publications and liturgy, and local churches in the PCUSA often use this translation as their pew bible.
-Unlike the conservative branches of the reformed tradition, the PCUSA does not have a Study Bible that it can call its own.

 Presbyterianism Scripture

-Do Presbyterians believe in Sola Scriptura?
+Do Presbyterians Believe in Sola Scriptura?

-Since the Protestant Reformation, Sola Scriptura has been a cornerstone of both Presbyterian and Reformed theology.
+Since the Protestant Reformation, Sola Scriptura has been a cornerstone of Presbyterian and Reformed theology.
 Sola Scriptura is one of the five “Solas” of the Reformation and means that the Bible is and should be the highest authority in a Christian’s life.
-(Also see: Presbyterian vs Methodist: What’s the Difference?)
+(Also see: Presbyterian vs. Methodist: What’s the Difference?)

-Martin Luther and John Calvin argued that reason and tradition can be helpful in the believer’s life but that, ultimately, both must submit to the authority of Scripture.
-A key component of Sola Scriptura is that the Bible is clear enough for the average person to understand and interpret the main truths therein.
-Accordingly, Protestant reformers were especially concerned with ensuring that every person had access to the Bible in their own language.
-[3]
+Martin Luther and John Calvin argued that reason and tradition could be helpful in the believer’s life but that, ultimately, both must submit to the authority of Scripture.
+A key component of Sola Scriptura is that the Bible is clear enough for the average person to understand and interpret the primary truths therein.

 Throughout its history, Presbyterianism has been committed to the principle of Sola Scriptura.
 To ensure that the church does not drift away from the truths of Scripture, Presbyterians utilize various creeds or confessions, most notably the Westminster Confession of Faith.
-(Also see Presbyterian vs Baptist: What’s the Difference?)
+(Also see Presbyterian vs. Baptist: What’s the Difference?)

-A typical Presbyterian worship service includes both readings from the Bible and recitation of doctrine.
-Regarding individual study, reading the Bible is an important aspect of a Presbyterian life.
-Some Presbyterians consider it the most important thing that a Christian can do.
-This is because they believe that the Bible should intimately inform how believers should live their lives, even if it contradicts culture, experience, or reason.
+Some Presbyterians consider it the most important thing a Christian can do because they believe the Bible should intimately inform how believers live their lives, even if it contradicts culture, experience, or reason.

-Over the last several decades, a rift has occurred in Presbyterian theology between traditional, orthodox teaching and more progressive interpretation on important Christian doctrines.
-Thus, within the PCUSA, which is the largest Presbyterian denomination, a range of views exists concerning how much authority the Bible has for a Christian’s life.
+Thus, within the PCUSA, the largest Presbyterian denomination, a range of views exists concerning how much authority the Bible has for a Christian’s life.

 Some Presbyterian scholars have begun to value reason, experience, and tradition more highly than other Presbyterians have in the past.
-The discussion often goes like this: should reason, tradition, or any other factor ever override the clear message of a passage of Scripture?
+The discussion often goes like this: should reason, tradition or any other factor ever override the clear message of a passage of Scripture?
 (Also see the full article Do Presbyterians Believe in the Trinity?)

-Do Presbyterians believe the Bible is inerrant?
+Do Presbyterians believe the Bible has errors?
+See below

 Like the subject of Sola Scriptura, this issue often divides along the liberal/conservative theological divide, with Presbyterians taking one side or the other.
 (Also see Are Calvinists and Presbyterians the Same?)